Updated on 2025-09-11 GMT+08:00

 • The number of EIPs must be the same as the number of Kafka instance brokers.

-• The Kafka console cannot identify IPv6 EIPs.
+• Kafka instances cannot identify IPv6 EIPs.

 For details about how to create an EIP, see Assigning an EIP.